gmreizu/george-2019-07-12/README.md

 For security reasons we try to minimize external dependencies.

+We depend on React's automatic escaping of interpolated strings, to mitigate XSS attacks.

+On the backend, we explicitly verify that the uploaded documents are actually `PNG` or `JPEG` files.
+We also restrict the file-size to 10MiB.

 ## Improvements

 * Support pagination in the document grid (offset, limit)
 * More refactored CSS
+* Additional hardening of the backend

 ## Libraries